zxc916684603/ecs/intl.en-US/Pricing/Pay-As-You-Go.md

 With the Pay-As-You-Go billing method, you are charged based on the amount of resources you actually use.
 Pay-As-You-Go allows you to activate and release resources at any time to meet your requirements.
 You can purchase resources on demand, and scale up as your business grows.
 Costs can be reduced by 30% to 80% compared to a traditional host investment, with which many resources may be wasted at times.

+**Note:** All the charging rules described in this article is for reference purpose only.
+For more information, please contact your service provider.

 ## Applicable resources {#section_xmc_xbg_c2b .section}

 Currently, the Pay-As-You-Go billing method is applicable to the following ECS resources: